nteract/papermill/docs/troubleshooting.rst

    }
   }

-Papermill cannot (currently) use this metadata to determine that it should use *analysis_1* to execute this notebook.
+Papermill cannot use this metadata to determine that it should use *analysis_1* to execute this notebook.
 Running papermill (from *analysis_1* or another environment) will raise the following error: